 This is demonstrated schematically in the figure.
 The same set of images, represented by a set of dots, is either classified by comparing each image with a set of references (represented by fat dots), or by dividing the whole cloud of dots into clusters (indicated by dashed line).

-For further info see the tutorial on classification and clustering.
+For further info see the classification and clustering tutorial.